Sierra Leone at the 2020 Summer Olympics: Judo

 Sierra Leone received an invitation from the Tripartite Commission and the International Judo Federation to send Frederick Harris in the men's half-middleweight category (81 kg) to the Olympics, marking the nation's debut in the sport.
-However, Harris was disqualified after being overweight.
+However, Harris got disqualified after being overweight.

 Swimming

 Sierra Leone received a universality invitation from FINA to send two top-ranked swimmers (one per gender) in their respective individual events to the Olympics, based on the FINA Points System of June 28, 2021.